0

 Surfskate Love 70mm Surfskate Wheels

-surfskate love surfskate wheels 70mm
+surfskate love 70mm surfskate wheels

 Compared to 65mm wheels, 70mm surfskate wheels give you a higher top speed, feel smoother on rough surfaces, and are better for riding longer distances.